From People Power to Person Power

-In stressing the central importance of person power we do not overlook the significance of numbers in certain circumstances, but we do not see only numbers as the resource of oppressed groups.
-Numbers, when needed, often collect around key individuals—think of Gandhi and his seventy fellow marches leaving the ashram on the famous salt march, which number swelled to close to 70,000 by the time they reached the sea at Dandin.
-Numbers can be critical but in the end, Gandhi felt, “cowards rejoice in numbers; the brave delight in fighting alone.”
+In stressing the central importance of person power, we do not overlook the significance of numbers in certain circumstances, but we do not see only numbers as the resource of oppressed groups.
+Numbers, when needed, often collect around key individuals—think of Gandhi and his 70 fellow marches leaving the ashram on the famous Salt March.
+Their numbers swelled close to 70,000 by the time they reached the sea at Dandin.
+Numbers can be critical, but in the end, Gandhi felt, “cowards rejoice in numbers; the brave delight in fighting alone.”

 Develop your own Person Power with our self-study course and our many other resources, including this 10-part series featuring Michael Nagler.